 Typical Grain Transfer

 Any grain transfer is first initiated by selecting the source and destination locations.
-When selecting, a yellow border surrounds the device and the message center, at the lower left hand corner, will update indicating which are selected.
+When selecting, a yellow border surrounds the device and the message center, at the lower left-hand corner, will update indicating which are selected.
 After the source and destination are selected, the operator clicks on the control panel and presses Start.
 This starts the equipment automatically.
-By selecting the specific transfer that is currently running and then pressing the Stop button, this will sequentially shutdown the selected running process and equipment.
-By pressing the Abort button this can either immediately shutdown the running process or all processes without a sequential shutdown.
+Selecting the specific transfer that is currently running and then pressing the Stop button, will sequentially shut down the selected running process and equipment.
+By pressing the Abort button this can either immediately shut down the running process or all processes without a sequential shutdown.

 A graphical screen in the grain terminal control system will display the transfer process.
 Status messages, alarms, and functions of the process are displayed.
 The equipment shown is representative of the equipment controlled.
 The screens are very dynamic in that all the equipment shown changes shades to identify the various status conditions.
 Each alarm condition is logged.